Grocery shopping is a necessary evil.

 2. Don’t Shop When you’re Hungry

 Know how much you can spend on groceries and stick to that limit.
-Having a book or using the internet so you know the prices of grocery items is time consuming – but can help you stick to that budget.
+Having a book or using the internet so you know the prices of grocery items is time-consuming – but can help you stick to that budget.
 Do a rough running total as you shop so you know how much you have spent, and how much you have to go.
+If you are notoriously bad at over-spending at the supermarket, get your cash out first and leave your card at home.
+Take a calculator – that way there is no possible way you can go over budget!
+Harsh, but it works.

 4. Keep a Pantry Staples List

-We have a free downloadable version for you!
 Staples mean you always have the cooking basics in your cupboard – and replace them as needed.
 Items like flour and sugar and milk.
 Know what you usually stock in your pantry and pick up extra if they are on sale.
 It’s also a great idea to keep a few easy meals on hand in the pantry – like pasta and pasta sauce for those nights you are tempted by take out!
+A well stocked pantry with basic ingredients means there is always a meal in the house!

 7. Keep a Food Price Diary